 Lamb Meatballs with Fruity Couscous and Tzatziki

-This is a firm favourite in our house and very easy to do.
+Lamb meatballs are a firm favourite in our house and very easy to do.
 I've just made this with leftover lamb from a BBQ, just blitz it in a food processor first to turn it into mince.
 Buy a tub of tzatziki, or make your own.

 - 2 tsp ground cumin organic, fairtrade